RadoslawKieronski/DevOpsJenkins/AWS/README.md

-Project is created in specification: remote-host container is going to connect to db container and extract mysql backup from remote-host (by using db container) and finally make database backup to AWS S3 bucket.
+Project is created in specification:
+1st part: remote-host container is going to connect to db container and extract mysql backup from remote-host (by using db container) and finally make database backup to AWS S3 bucket.(1-7)
+2nd part: jenkins job that takes backup from MySql database and place it to AWS S3 Bucket.

 Connection from 'remote-host' container with AWS S3 bucket is done with user 'rado' and his secret key.

+1st PART:

 1. 'docker exec -it remote-host bash' - login to remote-host container
 2. 'mysql -u root -h db_host -p' - login to mysql database